zcaudate-archive/clojure.tmbundle/README.md

 First you need to install cake.

     sudo gem install cake

+If you already have cake installed make sure you have at least version 0.3.8.

 Once installed you can create a file and select the Clojure mode.
 You should first run <code>cake repl</code> at the command line before running any of the Clojure mode commands in order to avoid any weirdness.
 In general this is the recommended way of working.
 A quick tutorial follows.